Crane delivers sofas to our guest rooms

-In August of 2008, the Kapoor Foundation was approached about the concept of funding a six-room building that houses cancer patients coming to the Phoenix area for their treatment.
-As the Foundation has always supported many worthwhile causes in the community; and one area of major interest has always been cancer, this theory soon turned into a reality...
+In August of 2008, the Kapoor Foundation was approached about the concept of funding a six-room building that houses cancer patients coming to the Phoenix area for treatment.
+As the Foundation has always supported many worthwhile causes in the community, and one area of major interest has always been cancer, this theory soon turned into a reality...